jprichards/PyVMwareAirWatch/README.md

 PyVMwareAirWatch
 =========

-PyVMwareAirWatch is a Python API library for [VMware AirWatch](https://www.air-watch.com/) 9.1+
+PyVMwareAirWatch is a Python API library for [VMware AirWatch](https://www.air-watch.com/) 9.1+ (now named Workspace ONE UEM)

 Usage:
 ```